Complexity Framework for Forbidden Subgraphs II: Edge Subdivision and the "H"-graphs: The Proof of Theorem

 Notice that the possibly identified vertices get the same colour under the essentially unique $C_5$-colouring of this graph, so whether we make one or both of these identifications, we get a $C_5$-colourable graph.
 Making one of the identifications, say $0' = 2'$, the vertices $0$ and $2$ become clones, so must each have a new edge to distinct vertices $0''$ and $2''$.
 These must be new vertices, or we make a $C_3$.
 We thus have an $\H_3$ on $\{3,0''\},0,1,1',v,\{2',3'\}$.

-Making both indentifications the vertices $0$ and $2$ are clones, as are the vertices $1$ and $3$.
+Making both identifications the vertices $0$ and $2$ are clones, as are the vertices $1$ and $3$.
 Arguing as above they each have new distinct neighbours, so we have a $C_4$ of $4^+$-vertices, giving an $\H_3$. \end{proof}

 Now, there are no $3^+$-vertices at distance $2$ or $3$ from $C$.
 Assuming there are $3^+$-vertices at distance greater than $3$ from $C$, and let $v$ be a closest such vertex to $C$.
 If $v$ has distance $5$ or more from $C$, then since the closest $3^+$-vertex on its shortest path to $C$ is at distance $1$ from $C$, it contains a removable $3^+$-thread.
 So $v$ must have distance $4$ from $C$.
 The vertex $1'$ at distance $1$ from $C$ on a shortest path to $C$ must then be a $2$-vertex, or we have a $H_3$-- $v$ and $1'$ would be $3^+$ vertices at distance $3$ and from the fact that $v$ has distance $4$ to $C$ they cannot be adjacent or share a neighbour.
 So there is a removable $3$-thread between $v$ and $C$, a contradiction.